CodyMarkix/PyZ-shell/README.md

 ## Currently known bugs

-- Built binary doesn't work unless it's an AppImage
+- Built binary doesn't work ~~unless it's an AppImage~~ at all, a potential fix is in the works as of commiting this

 ## To-do list